INSPIRE-MIF/INSPIRE-in-your-Country/ES/Country_fiches/ES-Country_fiches-2024.md

 **Other benefits** are:
 - Encourage the reuitilisation of geospatial datasets through services.
- -Saving costs for administrations, businesses and citizens.
+- Saving costs for administrations, businesses and citizens.
- -Identify where official geographic information can be located.
+- Identify where official geographic information can be located.
- -Integrate official geographic information with wider public data infrastructures and external data sources.
+- Integrate official geographic information with wider public data infrastructures and external data sources.
- -Adopt an open and collaborative methodology to design and improve digital public services.
+- Adopt an open and collaborative methodology to design and improve digital public services.